The Hidden Dangers of Using Too Much Hand Sanitizer

 Due to the global COVID-19 pandemic, we are using more hand sanitizer than we ever have.
 It’s quick, portable, and a savior for when we don’t have access to soap and water to wash our hands.
+However, are we using too much hand sanitizer?

 Even though hand sanitizers prevent the transmission of bacteria and viruses, recent studies have raised concerns over the chemicals present in hand sanitizers.
 They can be hazardous to human health if used excessively.

-So, let’s explore the adverse effects of using too much hand sanitizer.
+Let’s explore the adverse effects of using too much hand sanitizer.

-What are the Side Effects of Using Too Much Hand Sanitizer?
+What Are the Side Effects of Using Too Much Hand Sanitizer?

 1. Skin Irritation and Increased Risk of Infections